orionnelson/tensor-jukebox/README.md

 > https://github.com/serengil/deepface

-#Libraries To Look For
+#Libraries To Look For and Needed Features

 > Spotify Bluetooth Implementation

 > Apple Music Bluetooth Implementation

 > Better Emotion Tracking Libraries

+> Statistics on Peak Music Stagnation

+> List of Intergenerational Songs

+> Music Prefrences Based on Age Gender and Major Catagories of that Group.

+> Boring Database Stuff

 ## Intructions to install: